sanity-io/GROQ/spec/11-functions.md

 diff_changedAny_validate(args):

 - If the length of {args} is not 3:
-  - Report an error
+  - Report an error.
 - If the third element is not a {Selector}:
-  - Report an error
+  - Report an error.

 ### diff::changedOnly()